 Mountain Views

 No matter what you do, the mountain views will be unforgettable.
-The Alps are tall and covered in snow, making them a beautiful place to visit.
+The Alps are tall and covered in snow.
+They make a beautiful place to visit.
 You can take photos or just stop and look at the scenery.

 Tips for Planning Your Bucket List Trips